Dr. Shirley's History Pages - Part 6

 612 BC

 Fall of Nineveh to Nabopolassar of Babylon.
-Cyaxares and Nabopolassar form an alliance, the crown prince Nebuchadnezzar of Babylon marries a Median princess and builds the hanging gardens of Babylon for her
+Cyaxares and Nabopolassar formed an alliance, the crown prince Nebuchadnezzar of Babylon married a Median princess and built the hanging gardens of Babylon for her

 587/586 BC